I hate myself: Tips to combat self-hatred

-This is something that could be caused by mental health issues, or you may need to take steps to improve your mental health and self esteem.
-Although it is okay to have a negative self esteem at times, this isn’t something that you should be experiencing every day.
-I hate myself is not something that you should think each day.
+This is something that could be caused by mental health issues, or you may need to take steps to improve your mental health and self-esteem.
+Although it is okay to have negative self-esteem at times, this isn’t something that you should be experiencing every day.
+I hate myself is not something that you should think about each day.

 What is it called when you hate yourself so much?